LeeWannacott/image-annotation-tool/README.md

 This program is designed to speed up preprocessing of image data.
 Allowing the user to get to the data science modelling step faster.

-1. The program reads frames/images from a video downsizes the original images down into a grid.
+1. The program reads frames/images from a video resizes the original images down into a grid.
 2. Allows the user to select a span of images, place bounding boxes and tag the images with text.
 3. A text file containing the frame numbers and tagging is produced on each press of the space bar.
 4. The next frames from the video are fed into the grid on Space bar.